 Enquiry activities such as decision-making, also extends to other Key Stages.
-For instance, students in Year 10 complete a group decision-making exercise focusing on the coastal management of Medmerry in West Sussex.
+For instance, students in Year 10 complete a group decisionmaking exercise focusing on the coastal management of Medmerry in West Sussex.
 Students can choose and complete a range of differentiated tasks to evidence their understanding and progress.

-Other teaching and learning strategies aimed to improve long-term memory are either developed or developing within the department, such as: I. Spaced practice i.e. knowledge is rehearsed for short periods over a longer period of time; 2.
+Other teaching and learning strategies aimed to improve long-term memory are either developed or developing within the department, such as: 1.
+Spaced practice i.e. knowledge is rehearsed for short periods over a longer period of time; 2.
 Interleaving i.e. mixing practice of topics; 3.
 Retrieval practice i.e. students encouraged to recall something they have learned in the past and bringing it back to mind e.g. low stakes short [skills] tests; 4.
 Elaboration i.e. describing and explaining something learned to others.
 Involving questions that require connections between ideas; 5.
 Dual coding hypothesis i.e. presenting information both visually and verbally e.g. creatively sequencing coastal landforms using cameras and cake; 6.
 Cognitive Load theory - involve teaching in small chunks to avoid overloading; 7.
 Expertise reversal effect - i.e. application of enquiry based approaches for HPA students; 8.
 Teacher actively presenting materials e.g. asking questions and giving feedback 9.
 Effective questioning -e.g. differentiating between low- to high-order questioning and tactfully addressing misconceptions; 10.
-Group activities / paired work clearly structured so every student has a clear, distinct and scafolded role; 11.
+Group activities / paired work clearly structured so every student has a clear, distinct and scaffolded role; 11.
 Adapting teaching i.e providing focused support for students who are not making progress.
-To this end, the development of blended learning resources has been a recent focus, particularly for students who have been self-isolating.
+To this end, the development of 'Topic Resources' has been a recent focus, that have been uploaded to our department website.

-All of these teaching and learning strategies address the schools' 'Guiding Principles of Teaching and Learning in our Lessons', that is: Challenge to encourage the development of a students' growth - rather than fixed mindset; Review of Prior Learning through employing 'Make it Stick' interleaving and retrieval practise; Clarity of Instruction through clear and precise lesson titles and objectives; Manageable Cognitive Load together with spaced practise through chunked tasks and revision; Checking Understanding through effective questioning; Pace to foster sustained engagement at the students' 'learning edge'; Guidance and Example Modelling through [A]ssessment [f]or [L]earning, modelling, elaboration and exemplification; Revision, Reiteration and Retrieval through regular low stakes testing, discussion and feedback.
+All of these teaching and learning strategies address the schools' ten 'Golden Principles of Teaching and Learning in our Lessons', that is: 1.
+Challenge to encourage the development of a students' growth- rather than fixed mindset; 2.
+Review Prior Learning through employing 'Make it Stick' interleaving and retrieval practise; 3.
+Clarity of tasks through clear and precise lesson titles and objectives; 4.
+Manageable Cognitive Load together with spaced practise through chunked tasks and revision; 5.
+Checking Understanding through effective questioning; 6.
+Pace to foster sustained engagement at the students' 'learning edge'; 7.
+Guidance & Examples through [A]ssessment [f]or [L]earning, modelling, elaboration and exemplification; 8.
+Assessment & Feedback that allows time for students to reflect and set meaningful and achievable targets for improvement; 9.
+Revision & Reiteration through regular low stakes testing, discussion & feedback; 10.
+Homework Support & Extended Learning through independent tasks that support and enhance in-class learning.

-Core Message - Development of the Whole Child & Contribution to the Catholic Ethos of English Martyrs' School
+Core Message - Development of the Whole Child & Contribution to the Catholic Ethos of English Martyrs School